 Naturally, I do a lot of comfort food cooking in the fall and winter months.
 We all want warming, cozy foods when the temperature drops and night falls earlier.
-This yummy side dish is almost like a savory sweet potato pie filling.

 These quick and easy, vegetarian, Ginger Mashed Potatoes are a perfect side dish for fall and lovely for Thanksgiving!
 They're creamy, rich and packed with warm flavors.